3MAH/simcoon/docs/installation.rst

    brew update
    brew install cmake

-The following dependencies are required to install simcoon:
+If you do no want to install Simcoon using a conda environnement, the following dependencies are required to install simcoon:

 - Boost_ (at least 1.63), including Boost Python
 .. _Boost : https://www.boost.org